 “Individual commitment to a group effort—that is what makes a team work, a company work, a society work, a civilization work.” –Vince Lombardi

 Did you know those flying in front rotate their leadership?
-When the lead goose gets tired, it changes places with one in the wing of the formation.
+When the lead goose gets tired, it changes places with one in the wing of the formation, and another flies point.

-Did you know if one goose gets sick or wounded, two fall out of formation with it and follow it down to help and protect it?
+Did you know if one goose gets sick or wounded, two fall out of formation with it, follow it down to help and protect it?
 They stay with the struggling goose until it’s able to fly again.